 13. Daryaganj book market

-Disclaimer: I’m a book lover, so I couldn’t skip this point in the offbeat experiences list.
+Disclaimer: I’m a book lover, so I couldn’t skip this point in the list of offbeat experiences in Delhi.
 If you are an “old school” like me and prefer holding a real book than a virtual one, you will enjoy Sunday market in Daryaganj.
 This is a 2 km road filled with books from both sides.
 You can find literally any book that can come to your head for the throwaway prices.
 Some books are sold per kilo while other books are sold per item.

 Consider taking a bottle of water with you as along the road you will have limited options.
 Do make bargaining your friend and negotiate the prices.
 In the same district, there is one of the biggest music instruments markets.
 Quite often you see there buyers from other Asian countries.